dustinpfister/blog_posts/_posts/phaser-groups.md

 In this section I will be covering some basic examples of using groups in a phaser project.
 These examples are just quick silly little demos that help to show how groups are useful, for keeping large collections of display objects organized.

 ### 2.1 - Just creating a Group, and adding a single child

+So for Starters a very basic example might be to juts create a single Group instance, and add a single display object to it.

 ```js
 // create a group with game.add.group